Get Ready for B1: Adverbs of Frequency

 There are also vocabulary exercises at pre-B1 level, like Get Ready for B1: Talking about Family.

 If you want more grammar practice, we recommend the excellent ‘English in Use’ series published by Cambridge.
-This is the Elementary version, but you’ll also find intermediate and advanced.

 - She doesn’t often write to me.